Here's everything else you need to know about Autistic Spectrum Disorder

 - Interest in languages (among children who can speak well)

 Parents often confuse Autism with ADHD.
 Despite some similarities, ADHD is not a spectrum disorder.
 One major difference between the two is that children with ADHD don’t tend to lack socio-communicative skills.
-The exact reason for what causes Autism is unknown.
+The exact reason for ASD cause is unknown.